The Story Behind Little Sister

 Though I’d never had a date, much less kissed a boy, my innocent interest was viewed as subverting God’s will, which was deemed to be that each of the thirty-nine children should embrace religious life and celibacy.
 And so, just two months before my eighteenth birthday, I faced expulsion from the community, banished from my home, my parents, my siblings, and the only people I knew and loved.

 An infant in the ways of modern life, I was being compelled to leave my family behind and make my way alone in a world I’d been taught to believe was full of sin and danger.

-My book, Little Sister, which shares my story growing up in the religious community called the Slaves of the Immaculate Heart of Mary, will be available on April 2, 2019.
+My book, Little Sister, which shares my story growing up in the religious community called the Slaves of the Immaculate Heart of Mary, is available now.